aaronbloomfield/pdr/labs/lab06/index.md

 Write a shell script `averagetime.sh` that will prompt the user for the dictionary and grid file names used by your word puzzle executable, which must be called `a.out`.
 It will then run the program five times using those parameters.
 It will record the time of each execution run, and, once the runs are completed, print out the average run time.
 Note that you have not yet seen conditions (`if` or `case`) or loops (`for` or `while`) in shell scripts, so we do not expect your script to have either of these -- you should just have 5 separate commands without a loop.

-To make your life easier, you can modify your word puzzle program to print out the total time taken **as an integer value** as the last line of output.
+Modify your word puzzle program to print out the total time taken as the last line of output.
 Floating point arithmetic in bash is quite complicated, so try to use integers when possible -- you may want to use the `Timer::getTime()` method, which returns milliseconds.

-You can then capture that line by piping it through the `tail -1` command -- the following line would run the program (called a.out), only keep the last line, and save that output to a variable.
+You can then capture that line by piping it through the `tail -1` command -- the following line would run the program, only keep the last line, and save that output to a variable.

 ```
 RUNNING_TIME=`./a.out | tail -1`